Published on 21 June 2019

-The Crown Estate forest in Windsor Great Park was the main location for PEFC UK’s inaugural field trip for the construction sector.
-Held on 17th May, the visit was designed to show the link between certified forests and sustainable construction.
-A broad range of delegates from across the construction sector, including representatives from Berkeley Homes, Murphy’s, Bouygues UK, Interserve and L&G Homes, also visited the Crown Estate biomass plant and PEFC-certified timber merchant, Beaumont Forest Products.
-Participants were able to learn more about the importance of certification and how the construction sector can support responsible producers and ultimately the world’s woodlands and forests, through their procurement choices.
+The Crown Estate forest in Windsor Great Park was the main location for PEFC UK’s annual field trip for the construction sector.
+Held on 12th June, the visit was designed to show the link between certified forests and sustainable construction.

-The field trip, which was the latest event in PEFC’s global marketing campaign ‘Designing the Future with Sustainable Timber’, aimed to demonstrate responsible forest management.
-It also sought to explain why Chain of Custody certification was important and the value it adds to timber destined for construction use.
 PEFC’s ‘Designing the Future with Sustainable Timber’ campaign aims to raise awareness of and demand for PEFC-certified timber within the global construction sector.
-It is highlighting how PEFC’s members are promoting certified timber, especially engineered wood products such as cross laminated timber (CLT) – 60% of CLT in the UK is PEFC-certified – LVL and Glulam.
-As the world’s largest forest certification system, PEFC-certified timber is available from 39 countries.
+It is highlighting how PEFC’s members are promoting certified timber, especially via engineered wood products such as cross laminated timber (CLT) – 60% of CLT in the UK is PEFC-certified – LVL and Glulam.
+As the world’s largest forest certification system, PEFC-certified timber is now available from 40 countries.

 Architects, designers and those specifying building materials for construction projects are increasingly turning to timber to deliver energy efficient and sustainable buildings.
 As a result, more and more public and private sector procurement policies are seeking evidence of certified timber and specifying PEFC-certified materials enables contractors to provide such assurances.